 Secondary Bacterial Pneumonia Resulting From Chemical Pneumonitis

-About 25 percent of patients with chemical pneumonitis will experience an initial improvement after a few days, but then will have a significant declines due to the development of a secondary bacterial pneumonia.
+About 25 percent of patients with chemical pneumonitis will experience an initial improvement after a few days, but then will have a significant decline due to the development of a secondary bacterial pneumonia.
 The choice of antibiotics will be similar to cases of primary bacterial pneumonia depending on the type of bacteria that is present.

 Prevention should always be priority

-It is important that focus remains on preventing the development of aspiration pneumonia in the first place.
+It is important that the focus remains on preventing the development of aspiration pneumonia in the first place.
 Several common strategies include elevating the head of the bed, performing oral hygiene and suctioning the oropharynx/trachea to remove aspirate.

 Editor's Note: This blog was originally published in June, 2016.
 It has been re-published with additional up to date content.